matplotlib/pytest-mpl/README.md

 ```

 The baseline directory in the decorator above will be interpreted as being
 relative to the test file.
+Note that the baseline directory can also be a
+URL (which should start with ``http`` and end in a slash).

 Finally, you can also set a custom baseline directory globally when running
 tests by running ``py.test`` with: